 Yan-Yin K. Choy (pronouns: she/they; pronounced "Y-UHH-N Y-EeE-N CH-OYY") is a writer, poet, artist and civic technologist.
 She lives on Ohlone land, in the East Bay Area of California.
 They have over 50 houseplants.

-Her art has been displayed at San José State University and My Sister’s Café.
-She has acted, directed and produced three benefit productions to raise money for local and global organizations ending violence against women and girls.
+Her multimedia mural has been displayed at San José State University.
+She's organized an art fundraiser for My Sister's House to support survivors of domestic violence, and has her watercolor painting displayed at My Sister’s Café.
+She has acted, directed and produced three benefit productions with V-Day to raise money for local and global organizations ending violence against women and girls.

 As a former organizer of Open Source San José, she started Heart of the Valley, an open source map of murals and public art in the Bay Area.